stelzinga/MF/Management_Framework.md

 - Tools
 - Management Cycle

-These deliverables each have a dedicated section (with Tools already having been discussed earlier).
+These Management components each have a dedicated section below, except Tools which was already discussed earlier.
 ________________________________________
 ## Planning
 Planning establishes *what is to be done, where, when and why* and also *how*.
 Within Operations, Planning broadly structures the required Processes to yield the expected Results using available Capital and Resources.
 It is one of the most holistic Functions within Management and it is forward looking In its approach.